l3r8yJ/kaicop/README.md

 **KaiCop** stands for [KaiCode](https://www.kaicode.org/2024.html) and [Cop](https://en.wikipedia.org/wiki/Cop).

-To roughly estimate code quality in a large number of projects, we need to have some metric that is not tied to the programming language and its paradigm.
+To measure code quality in a large number of projects, we need to have some metric that is not tied to the programming language and its paradigm.
 We can't rely on any specific rules, because the rules of writing quality code in procedural style and functional style will be completely different.